zhqu1148980644/TMP/leetcode/84-Largest-Rectangle-in-Histogram.md

 };
 ```

-3. ##### optimized version with stack
+3. ##### optimized version with stack O(n)

 - Use a stack to record the leftmost smaller element.
-- Invariant: elements in the stack are always in ascending order and the former element is the leftmost smaller element of the next element.
+- Invariant: elements in the stack are always in ascending order and the former element is the first smaller element left to the next element.
 - Push `-1` into the stack as a left guard.

 ```c++